Melatonin: Regulation

 In vertebrates, the secretion of melatonin is regulated through the activation of the beta-1 adrenergic receptor by the hormone norepinephrine.
 Norepinephrine increases the concentration of intracellular cAMP via beta-adrenergic receptors, which in turn activates the cAMP-dependent protein kinase A (PKA).
 PKA then phosphorylates arylalkylamine N-acetyltransferase (AANAT), the penultimate enzyme in the melatonin synthesis pathway.
-When exposed to daylight, noradrenergic stimulation ceases, leading to the immediate degradation of the protein by proteasomal proteolysis.
-The production of melatonin recommences in the evening, a phase known as the dim-light melatonin onset.
+When exposed to daylight, noradrenergic stimulation ceases, so AANAT is not phosphorylated.
+In the absence of phosphorylation, AANAT is immediately degraded by proteasomal proteolysis.

 Blue light, especially within the 460–480 nm range, inhibits the biosynthesis of melatonin, with the degree of suppression being directly proportional to the intensity and duration of light exposure.
 Historically, humans in temperate climates experienced limited exposure to blue daylight during winter months, primarily receiving light from sources that emitted predominantly yellow light, such as fires.
 The incandescent light bulbs used extensively throughout the 20th century emitted relatively low levels of blue light.
 It has been found that light containing only wavelengths greater than 530 nm does not suppress melatonin under bright-light conditions.
 The use of glasses that block blue light in the hours preceding bedtime can mitigate melatonin suppression.
 Additionally, wearing blue-blocking goggles during the last hours before bedtime is recommended for individuals needing to adjust to an earlier bedtime since melatonin facilitates the onset of sleep.